benjamin-lindenbauer/kraken-batch-orders/README.md

 # Kraken Batch Orders

-A web application for creating and managing batch orders on Kraken Futures.
-Efficiently create multiple orders with geometric price and volume progression, preview order details in real-time, and manage your open positions.
+A web application for creating and managing batch orders on Kraken (spot/margin).
+Efficiently create multiple orders with geometric price and volume progression, preview order details in real time, and manage your open positions.

 ## Features